bjester/kolibri-design-system/README.md

 ## Usage

-How to use the Kolibri Design System
+How to use the Kolibri Design System.
+Hooray!

 ### Documentation